acidjazz/drmon/README.md

 this is a computercraft LUA script that monitors everything about a draconic reactor, with a couple features to help keep it from exploding

 ### features
-* uses a 3x3 advanced computer monitor to display all the stats of your reactor
+* uses a 3x3 advanced computer touchscreen monitor to interact with your reactor
-* regulates the input gate for the targeted field strength of 50%
+* automated regulation of the input gate for the targeted field strength of 50%
   * adjustable
 * immediate shutdown and charge upon your field strength going below 20%
   * adjustable